fMercury/fMercury/README.md

 * Hands-on projects with Machine Learning (Python Scikit-Learn Dataframes Spark PySpark SparkML) since 2017
 * Working with JavaScript and Python since 2013

-* Azure, Terraform, all the cloud stuff + IoT-Edge :)
+* Azure, Terraform, all the cloud stuff :)

 * Critical thinking, decision-making and problem solving skills
 * Special skills and experience in fast growing startups.